lorae/roundup/README.md

 | [International Monetary Fund](https://www.imf.org/en/Publications/RSS?language=eng&series=IMF%20Working%20Papers)                                      | roundup_scripts/scrapers/IMF.py         | Scrapes RSS feed using Feedparser.
 Scrapes each individual WP's landing page using Requests and BeautifulSoup            |
 | [National Bureau of Economic Research](https://www.nber.org/api/v1/working_page_listing/contentType/working_paper/_/_/search?page=1&perPage=100)                             | roundup_scripts/scrapers/NBER.py        | Interacts with NBER API and uses requests to parse the results  |

-This web scraper was originally developed for use at the Brookings Institution Hutchins Center on Fiscal and Monetary Policy.
-The center publishes a weekly newsletter called the Hutchins Roundup which summarizes three new economics papers, as well as featuring a chart and recent quote from a famous macroeconomist.

 # Getting Started
 See below for instructions on how to run the project for the first time and any subsequent time.
-If any step is confusing, please consult 'Python Tutorial v2.docx' for more detailed information.

 ### If running for the first time: